 See note

 Determined primarily by the total mass moment of inertia, the torque ripple and especially the mechanical configuration.
+It is therefore not possible to specify a generally applicable value.

 Speed accuracy